meetp2004/SupplyChainProject/README.md

 This project demonstrates the integration of modern data engineering tools and visualization techniques to deliver key insights into the e-commerce space.
 The dashboard can be expanded to include more metrics and visualizations, such as customer segmentation and predictive analytics.

-Feel free to explore the Power BI dashboard to understand the platform’s operations in detail.